Blogs

 Data Warehousing is the process of collecting, organizing, and managing data from disparate data sources to provide meaningful business insights and forecasts to respective users.

 Data stored in the DWH differs from data found in the operational environment.
-It is organized so that relevant data is clustered to facilitate day-to-day operations, data analysis, and reporting.
+It’s organized so that relevant data is clustered to facilitate day-to-day operations, data analysis, and reporting.
 This helps determine the trends over time and allows users to create plans based on that information.
 Hence, reinforcing the importance of data warehouse use to business decision-makers.

 What is data warehousing- data warehouse architecture